facebookresearch/ParlAI/docs/source/tutorial_fast.md

         --dynamic-batching true \
         --fp16 true

 Note that we leave batchsize the same: we use the batchsize PER GPU.
-In my system, I have 2 GPUs, so things are about twice as fast.
+In my system, I have 4 GPUs, so things are a little under 4x faster.

 _Warning_: This should never be mixed with options like `--model-parallel true` or `--data-parallel true`, as those options use different GPUs without multiprocessing.
 The BlenderBot3B and BlenderBot9B models both use those options, so this should be used with care.

 Similarly, we also have the `multiprocessing_eval` command, for using multiple GPUs in evaluation.